Welcome to Sydney Gut Clinic

 GORD

 Gastro-oesophageal reflux disease happens when the lower oesophageal sphincter muscle fails to close properly.
-This allows digestive acids from the stomach to move up into the oesophagus causing a burning sensation in the throat.
+This allows digestive acids from the stomach to move up into the oesophagus causing a burning throat.

 It’s estimated that GORD affects about 15% of the Australian population, with individuals over 40 years of age being more likely to be diagnosed with it.